Heal All (Prunella vulgaris).

 How to Identify Heal All.

-The immature stems of Self Heal are square and slightly hairy, and as the plant ages these become smooth.
+The stems of immature Self Heal are square and slightly hairy, and as it ages these become smooth.
 These creeping stems, root easily at the nodes, and result in an aggressive fibrous, matted root system.

 Category: Broadleaf (Dicot).